 The committee of the OECD which deals with development co-operation matters.
-Currently there are 30 members of the DAC: Australia, Austria, Belgium, Canada, the Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Korea, Luxembourg, The Netherlands, New Zealand, Norway, Poland, Portugal, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, the United Kingdom, the United States and the European Union.
+Currently there are 32 members of the DAC: Australia, Austria, Belgium, Canada, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Korea, Lithuania, Luxembourg, the Netherlands, New Zealand, Norway, Poland, Portugal, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, the United Kingdom, the United States and the European Union.

 The DAC list of ODA Recipients shows developing countries and territories eligible for receiving Offical Development Assistance (ODA).
 The list is designed for statistical purposes, not as guidance for aid or other preferential treatment.
 In particular, geographical aid allocations are national policy decisions and responsibilities.
 The list is revised by the DAC every 3 years.